Basilica of San Francisco de Asís, Havana

 The Basílica Menor of San Francisco de Asís (Minor Basilica of Saint Francis of Assisi; also the Convento de San Francisco de Asis) is a Catholic minor basilica and Franciscan convent in the district of Old Havana, Cuba.
 Its construction began in 1548 and lasted until 1591, although it was inaugurated in 1575, it was badly damaged by storms in 1680 and 1692, and by a hurricane that broke down its tower in 1694.
 Started in its current form in 1716, it was completely completed almost 200 years later, with a series of structural reforms from 1731 to 1738.
+In 1842, it became the General Post Office and headquarters of the Post Office of Cuba, and later acted as a government office for several other departments.

 Public square

 Plaza de San Francisco de Asís (Saint Francis of Assisi Square) is a public square in the district of Old Havana, Havana, Cuba.
 Founded on 2 June 1628, it is one of the oldest squares in Havana.
 It is named after the nearby Convento de San Francisco de Asís, a Franciscan convent built between 1575 and 1591.
 The iconic Fuente de los Leones, built by Italian sculptor Giuseppe Gaggini, was installed in 1836.

 In 1761, José Martín Félix de Arrate, Mayor of Havana, considered the plaza to be the best place in the city.
 Both the city hall (casas capitulares), police house, jailhouse and customs office faced the plaza at the time.
 The Basílica Menor of San Francisco de Asís (Minor Basilica of Saint Francis of Assisi) is a Franciscan convent in the district of Old Havana, Cuba.
 Its construction began in 1548 and lasted until 1591, although it was inaugurated in 1575, it was damaged by storms in 1680 and 1692, and by a hurricane that broke down its tower in 1694.
 It began in its current form in 1716, and completed 200 years later with a series of structural reforms from 1731 to 1738.